eduardojst10/eduardojst10/README.md

 ### Hi welcome! 👋
 My name is **Eduardo Teixeira** and I´m a Software Engineering Master's student at [University of Minho](https://www.uminho.pt/PT) .
 Currently working on my Dissertation: *Deep Learning approaches for landmarks detection on knee medical images* for BiRD LAB a research group from the University of Minho.
-Learning actively about AI, Machine Learning, Deep Learning, Blockchain, Solidity and NFT´s technology.
+Learning actively about Deep Learning, MLOps and CI\CD practices.
+Also interested in Blockchain, Solidity and NFT´s technology.

 ---
 - **Programming/Scripting Languages worked with:** Haskell, C, C++, Java, Python, JavaScript